Creating the XAML file

 }

-, which means that this page will be shown as the MasterPage of the MasterDetailPage.
-And there is another pitfall for the MasterPage: it must have the Title
+The `Position` property of the `MvxMasterDetailPagePresentation` attribute should be set to `Master`, which means that this page will be shown as the MasterPage of the MasterDetailPage.
+And there is another pitfall for the MasterPage: it must have the `Title` property set, otherwise, your application will be stuck.
+So you must set the `Title` property of the `MvxMasterDetailPagePresentation` attribute.

 <ListView ItemsSource="{Binding MenuItemList}">